DailyGrind-Sem6/Docs/Writerside/topics/Research-Testing-and-Monitoring.md

 This can help you keep track of issues that might arise after working on another part of the product.
 Since an addition or change in one part of the application can affect another part, it's important to test the application.
 This is where testing methodologies come in.

+Since there are different testing-methods, it's important to know which one to use in which situation, since different methods will be more useful in different situations.
+Because of this we come back to the question of **which testing methodologies are the most effective to ensure the features of the platform stay in good working order**.

 ### Testing Methodologies

 There are a number of testing methodologies that can be used to ensure the features of the platform stay in working order.
 Some of the most used methodologies include: